Skip to main content

 • Design at 2x for retina displays (e.g., 1200px wide, displayed at 600px)

-• Smaller = faster load times and better deliverability
+• Smaller images mean faster load times and better deliverability

-• Always include alt text for accessibility and when images don’t load
+• Always include alt text for accessibility and for when images do not load

 • Use inline CSS for styling (many clients strip <style> tags)

-• Test across clients (Gmail, Outlook, Apple Mail all render differently)
+• Test across clients, as Gmail, Outlook, and Apple Mail all render differently

 • Outlook often ignores image dimensions, so set both width and height attributes in HTML

-Alt text improves accessibility and ensures information is conveyed even if images are blocked or fail to load.
+Alt text improves accessibility and ensures information is conveyed even when images are blocked or fail to load.
+Most major email clients display and style alt text:

 Email ClientBlocks Images?Shows Alt TextStyles Alt Text